-CDR data,3 because, for instance, it is product data for which there is no consumer, the privacy safeguards do not apply.

-- A.13 The privacy safeguards are structured to reflect the CDR data lifecycle.
-They are grouped into five subdivisions within Division 5 of Part IVD of the Competition and Consumer Act: - Subdivision B Consideration of CDR data privacy (Privacy Safeguards 1 and 2) - Subdivision C Collecting CDR data (Privacy Safeguards 3, 4 and 5) - Subdivision D Dealing with CDR data (Privacy Safeguards 6, 7, 8, 9 and 10) - Subdivision E Integrity of CDR data (Privacy Safeguards 11 and 12) - Subdivision F Correction of CDR data (Privacy Safeguard 13) - A.14 The requirements in each of these privacy safeguards interact with and complement each other.
+- A.12 The privacy safeguards only apply to CDR data for which there are one or more 'CDR consumers'.
+A CDR consumer can be an individual or a business enterprise. - A.13 There are a number of factors that determine whether CDR data has a 'CDR consumer'.
+5 In particular, for CDR data to have a CDR consumer, at least one person needs to be identifiable or reasonably identifiable from the CDR data or other information held by the relevant entity.
+6 See paragraphs B.42 to B.66 in Chapter B (Key concepts) of the CDR Privacy Safeguard Guidelines for the full meaning of 'CDR consumer'. - A.14 The privacy safeguards do not apply where there is no CDR consumer7 because, for example, there is no person that is identifiable or reasonably identifiable from the data.
+Product data is an example of CDR data for which there is no CDR consumer. - A.15 The privacy safeguards are structured to reflect the CDR data lifecycle.
+They are grouped into five subdivisions within Division 5 of Part IVD of the Competition and Consumer Act: - Subdivision B Consideration of CDR data privacy (Privacy Safeguards 1 and 2) - Subdivision C Collecting CDR data (Privacy Safeguards 3, 4 and 5) - Subdivision D Dealing with CDR data (Privacy Safeguards 6, 7, 8, 9 and 10) - Subdivision E Integrity of CDR data (Privacy Safeguards 11 and 12) - Subdivision F Correction of CDR data (Privacy Safeguard 13) - A.16 The requirements in each of these privacy safeguards interact with and complement each other.